nunderwood6/FCVS_clone/README.md

 <img align="left" height=150px width=auto src="images/readme_flagpole.png">

 A **flagpole diagram** is a stacked area chart that is rotated 90 degrees, depicting time on the y-axis and value on the x-axis.
-The base of the graph is centered at the latitude and longitude of the site.
-It uses color and size to encode nominal and numerical data, respectively.
+The top of the graph is centered at the latitude and longitude of the site.
+It uses color and area to encode nominal and numerical data, respectively.
 Area charts of all kinds were quite popular in the Neotoma citation analysis.
-While flagpole diagrams are not entirely mobile-friendly, they allow for good comparison of multivariate data.
-The flagpole diagram is the purest temporal visualization included in the suite.
+While flagpole diagrams are not entirely mobile-friendly, they allow for good comparison of multivariate data, and are the purest spatio-temporal visualization included in the suite.

 ### When?